Siddhant Karnick

 Siddhant Karnick (born 15 March 1983) is an Indian actor.
-He made his television debut playing Arjun Khanna in romantic teen drama show Remix (2004-2006) but gained popularity and became a household name with his portrayal of Rana Indravadhan Singh Deo in the award-winning television show Ek Tha Raja Ek Thi Rani (2015-2016).
+He made his television debut playing Arjun Khanna in romantic teen drama show Remix (2004–2006) but gained popularity and became a household name with his portrayal of Rana Indravadhan Singh Deo in the award-winning television show Ek Tha Raja Ek Thi Rani (2015–2016).

 Karnick's other notable television shows include Mahi Way (2010), Rishta.com (2010), Pyaar Kii Ye Ek Kahaani (2010-2011), Kismat (2011), Aasman Se Aage (2012) and Mere Sai (2018).
 He also appeared in episodic roles in various shows such as Yeh Hai Aashiqui (2013), Savdhaan India (2013), MTV Big F (2017), Kaal Bhairav Rahasya (2018).
 Apart from television shows he has appeared in few films such as Fast Forward (2009), Yeh Mera India (2009), Blue Oranges (2009), Lafangey Parindey (2010) and Listen Amaya (2013).
 In 2020, he appeared in the film Thappad, in the role of Viraj Sabharwal, which was co-produced and directed by Anubhav Sinha.

 Life

-Karnick was born on March 15, 1983, in Mumbai to Kiran Karnick.
+Karnick was born on 15 March 1983 in Mumbai to Kiran Karnick.
 In August 2016, he married fellow actress Megha Gupta.
-However, the reports of trouble in their marriage first surfaced in 2019.
+However, reports of trouble in their marriage first surfaced in 2019.
 Later, the couple decided to live separately and soon declared their separation.
-And then the divorce was finalised in March 2020.
+Their divorce was finalised in March 2020.

 Youtube as a hobby

-Karnick is a Motorcycle Monk, who parts and shares experiences through his vlogs.
-He loves to share his riding journeys with people and to maintain the same he even started his YouTube channel - Siddhant Karnick.
+Karnick is a Motorcycle enthusiast who shares his experiences through vlogs.
+He loves to share his riding journeys with people, and to support this hobby, he started his YouTube channel - Siddhant Karnick.
 He believes in exploring and learning while travelling.
 He is also a passionate photographer and loves to edit and conceptualize most of his content by himself.